zopefoundation/grok/doc/reference/components.rst

 .. class:: grok.JSON

     Base class for XML-RPC methods.

 **Example 1: Create a public and a protected XML-RPC view.**

 .. code-block:: python

     from zope import interface

     class FooXMLRPC(grok.XMLRPC):
         """
         The methods in this class will be available as XML-RPC methods.

         http://localhost/say will return 'Hello world!' encoded in XML-RPC.
         """
         grok.context(interface.Interface)

         def say(self):
             return 'Hello world!'

 :class:`grok.Traverser`
 =======================

-Specialized View that responds to XML-RPC.
+A Traverser is used to map from a URL to an object being published (Model) and the View used to interact with that object.

 .. class:: grok.Traverser

     Base class for custom traversers.
+Override the traverse method to supply the desired custom traversal behaviour.

+    .. attribute:: context

+        The object that is being traversed.

+    .. attribute:: request

+        The HTTP Request object.

     .. method:: traverse(self, name):

         You must provide your own implementation of this method to do what you want.
 If you return None, Grok will use the default traversal behaviour.

     .. method:: browserDefault(request):

-      Provide the default object

-      The default object is expressed as a (possibly different) object and/or additional traversal steps.

         Returns an object and a sequence of names.

+        The publisher calls this method at the end of each traversal path.
 	  	If the sequence of names is not empty, then a traversal step is made for each name.
 After the publisher gets to the end of the sequence, it will call browserDefault on the last traversed object.

-      Normal usage is to return self for object and a default view name.
+        The default behaviour in Grok is to return self.context for the object and 'index' for the default view name.

-      The publisher calls this method at the end of each traversal path.
-If a non-empty sequence of names is returned, the publisher will traverse those names and call browserDefault again at the end.

         Note that if additional traversal steps are indicated (via a nonempty sequence of names), then the publisher will try to adjust the base href.

     .. method:: publishTraverse(request, name):

-      Lookup a name
+        Lookup a name and return an object with `self.context` as it's parent.
+        The method can use the request to determine the correct object.

         The 'request' argument is the publisher request object.
 The 'name' argument is the name that is to be looked up.
 It must be an ASCII string or Unicode object.

         If a lookup is not possible, raise a NotFound error.

-      This method should return an object having the specified name and `self` as parent.
-The method can use the request to determine the correct object.

 **Example 1: Traverse into a Herd Model and return a Mammoth Model**

 .. code-block:: python

     import grok

     class Herd(grok.Model):

        def __init__(self, name):
            self.name = name

     class HerdTraverser(grok.Traverser):
        grok.context(Herd)

        def traverse(self, name):
            return Mammoth(name)

     class Mammoth(grok.Model):

        def __init__(self, name):
            self.name = name